slavenf/sfl-library/doc/static_unordered_multiset.md

 }
 ```

 `sfl::static_unordered_multiset` is an associative container similar to [`std::unordered_multiset`](https://en.cppreference.com/w/cpp/container/unordered_multiset), but with a fixed maximum capacity defined at compile time and backed entirely by statically alocated storage.
 This container **does not** perform any dynamic memory allocation.
 The number of elements **cannot** be greater than `StaticCapacity`.
 Attempting to insert more elements results in **undefined behavior**.
+This design provides a compact and cache-friendly representation optimized for use cases where the maximum size is known in advance.
+It is also well-suited for **bare-metal embedded** development where predictable memory usage and no dynamic allocation are critical.

 The underlying storage is implemented as a **hash table** with separate chaining.